eosdac/EOS-Contract-Security-Audit/Contract information.md

 Parameters:

-*   to :  is a type of eosio accountname to issue tokens to
+*   to :  is a type of eosio name to issue tokens to
 *   quantity : is a type of eosio asset
 *   memo : is a string with a maximum of 256 characters